 Learn about new theater works that are ready to tour!
 In a speed-dating format, groups of presenters have 10-minute meetings with eight theater artists/companies to discuss touring and partnering ideas.
 This session is geared towards presenters.
-Artists are curated by The Public Theater’s Under the Radar festival.
+Artists are curated in advance by The Public Theater’s Under the Radar Festival.

 Communities around the world are experiencing a growth in conflicts marked by violence and destruction, largely due to underlying conditions they share in common.
-Learn how arts organizations can play a leading role in preventing or dealing with cycles of violence in order to achieve and sustain greater community cohesion.
-View the agenda here.
+Learn how arts organizations can work in partnership with governmental and non-governmental entities to create and sustain peaceful coexistence and progress in the communities they serve.

 Pre-Conference Afternoon Sessions

-New Paradigms for the New Economic Realities in the Arts (1-2:50 p.m.)
+New Paradigms for New Economic Realities in Performing Arts

 What do we have to do and what are we already doing differently to survive and prosper as presenters, artists and agents in the new economic realities we face?
-Speakers will share strategies, suggestions and stories.
+This session will focus on identifying and adapting to new paradigms.

-A panel from the Institute for Curatorial Practice in Performance (ICPP) will draw upon their work in museums and on campuses, sharing information, strategies and perspectives on performance curation, including those from independent and artist curators.
+Speakers from the Institute for Curatorial Practice in Performance (ICPP) draw upon their work in museums and on campuses, sharing information, strategies and perspectives on performance curation, including those from independent and artist curators.

 UP NEXT!
 Artist Pitch Session (1:30-3 p.m.)